mavlink/rfcs/text/0016-standard-modes.md

           Flight stacks may support the [MAV_CMD_DO_ORBIT](https://mavlink.io/en/messages/common.html#MAV_CMD_DO_ORBIT) for changing the orbit parameters.
           MC and FW vehicles may support this mode.
           Hybrid MC/FW ("VTOL") vehicles may support this mode in MC/FW or both modes; if the mode is not supported by the current configuration the vehicle should transition to the supported configuration.
-          Other vehicle types may not support this mode (this may be revisited through the PR process).
+          Other vehicle types must not support this mode (this may be revisited through the PR process).
         </description>
       </entry>
       <entry value="3" name="MAV_STANDARD_MODE_CRUISE">